Health Care Screening

 Breast Exam – Each screening visit

-Pelvic Exam (by Internist or Gynecologist) – Each screening visit
+Pelvic Exam (by Internist or Gynecologist) – Each screening visit – age over 50

-Dental Exam by Dentist – Yearly
+Dental Exam – Each Screening Visit

 Lab Tests

-Pap Smear – Every two years (After 2 negatives 1 year apart)
+Pap Smear – Every 2-3 years (after 2 negatives, 1 year apart) (up to age 65-70 after 3 negative exams)

-Thyroid Profile – Every 4 years over 40
+Thyroid Profile (TSH) – Every 2-4 years over 40

-PSA – Selected males every year after age 50
+PSA – Every year (Selected Males age 50 to 70)

-PPD – High Risk Groups
+HIV, RPR – High Risk Groups

-EKG, Chest X-ray (CT scan) – Baseline at age 40 – 50 (Selected Patients)
+(CT Scan/Calcium Score) – Baseline at age 50 (Selected Patients)

-Exercise EKG (myocardic perfusion scan) – High Risk Groups
+(Myocardial Perfusion Scan/Echo) – High Risk Groups

 Teach

-Breast, Testes Self Exam – Initial screening visit
+Breast, Testes Self-Exam – Initial screening visit

 Use Sun Screen and Avoid Sun – Each screening visit